francovaro/lib_uart/README.md

 # lib_uart
- Lib project fro uart for STM32F446RE
+ Lib project for uart for STM32F446RE